M3-Learning-Courses/homework-2-pyscaffold-bparento/README.rst

     Hi, this assignment is for MEMT680 HW2

 Pyfiglet is a install requirement

-A longer description of your project goes here...

 .. _pyscaffold-notes:

 Note
 ====
+The main branch has a code coverage above 90%
+The Ai_Playing_TicTacToe has a coverage above 60%
 This project has been set up using PyScaffold 4.5.
 For details and usage information on PyScaffold see https://pyscaffold.org/.